 This seminar will explore innovations in the temporal arts, including dance, experimental theater, performance and video, with particular emphasis upon the role these activities have played in the strategic development of avant-garde theory and practice in the 20th century.

 AHIS-4240 Modernism and Postmodernism

-Prerequisite: 12 Credits AHIS and/or CULT A seminar course which will examine the modernist-post modernist debates.
+A seminar course which will examine the modernist-post modernist debates.

 AHIS-4260 19th Modern/Contemp.
 Art Theory and Criticism